 Policy briefings, parliamentary briefings and consultation responses on the issues that matter to nursing staff

-The RCN has responded to the Care Quality Commission's consultation on the NHS patient survey programme.
+The RCN has responded to NHS England's consultation on the 2020/21 NHS Standard Contract.

 Nursing is at the forefront of mental health service provision and innovation in Scotland and RCN Scotland welcomes the opportunity to make a submission to the FMHR.

 RCN Scotland welcomes the Bill which will increase equity of access to healthcare services for people who have been hurt by rape and sexual crime.